 All courses are taught by Vermont Fish & Wildlife certified instructors and cover curriculum required for Vermont’s Hunter Education Program.
-Currently instructors volunteer their time which has allowed the rate to remain low so that camp is accessible to all youth.
+Currently instructors volunteer their time which has allowed the cost to remain low so that camp is accessible to all youth.
 Scholarships are also available.
 Call Bonnie at 802-863-3557.

 Dennis is a retired Army lieutenant colonel and spent much of his career managing the competitive marksmanship program for the Vermont Army National Guard where he helped individuals and teams gain national recognition.
 He began hunting at age 11 and has traveled and hunted throughout the United States and Canada.
 Dennis spent five years as a licensed big game guide in Wyoming where he aided many hunters in locating pronghorn antelope, coyote, and mule deer.
 As a certified hunter education instructor, Dennis has trained over 800 youth and adults in safe, responsible, and ethical hunting practices.

 From a very young age Mike has enjoyed the outdoors, from fishing as a child to ongoing cultivation of his skills as a hunter.
 "I have always found myself to appreciate the wilderness.
 I feel that teaching the youth who are interested in hunting and fishing not only preserves the beauty of Vermont, but conserves the delicate ecosystem.
 Hunting and fishing is a very important and valued tradition in Vermont.
 I have taught my son the importance of these concepts and I want to instill these ideals to our future generations."

 Tim is a certified hunter education instructor and an instructor for the Vermont Let’s Go Fishing program.
 He teaches bow hunting and is a black powder enthusiast.